-Special Events is a program that encompasses numerous and varying service opportunities.
-The Special Events program coordinates on-campus blood drives with the American Red Cross, raises funds for local benefit walks to support COTS (Committee on Temporary Shelter) as well as other organizations.
-The Special Events program also holds an annual Serve-A-Thon seasonally, as well as hosting new student apple picking in the fall.
+Special Events encompasses numerous and varying service opportunities.
+The Special Events program coordinates on-campus blood drives with the American Red Cross, raises funds for local benefit walks to support COTS (Committee on Temporary Shelter), and holds a fall and spring Serve-A-Thon.
+Special Events might be best known for hosting SMC’s New Student Apple Picking in the fall.
 Volunteers can help in a wide variety of ways.
 Below are descriptions of each of the program’s events.

 New Student Apple Picking

-At the beginning of the fall semester, Special Events puts on one of its most popular events, new student apple picking.
-On one Saturday at the beginning of the semester, new student volunteers sign up to pick apples at a local orchard, and then donate the apples to the Chittenden County Emergency Food Shelf.
-Students depart from Saint Michael's by provided transportation.
-This is a great opportunity to meet fellow first-year students as well as provide fresh produce to those who rarely get fresh Vermont apples.
+At the beginning of the fall semester, Special Events coordinates a day of apple picking for new students to campus.
+On the first Saturday after classes start, new students sign up to pick apples at a local orchard and then donate the apples to local food shelves including the Chittenden County Emergency Food Shelf.
+This is a great opportunity to meet fellow first-year students as well as provide fresh produce to community members in need.

 American Red Cross Blood Drives

-Three blood drives are put on throughout the academic year - one in the fall semester and two in the spring semester.
-These last for the entire day.
-Students can volunteer in a variety of ways.
+Special Events organizes three blood drives each year, one in the fall and two in the spring semester.
+The drives are all day events that offer multiple volunteer opportunities.
 Blood donors are always needed and appreciated by the American Red Cross.
-If students to not wish or are unable to donate blood they can volunteer to be a donor aid, help work the registration table, or work at the canteen station.
-Sign-ups are posted on the MOVE board the week before the blood drives.
+If students to not wish or are not able to donate, volunteers are also needed as donor aids, to help work the registration table, or work at the canteen station.

-This event takes place towards the end of the spring semester.
+Every May the St. Michael’s College community volunteers for the COTS walk as part of raising funds for our partner organization, COTS.
 It is a final chance for students to volunteer their time before the school year is over.
 Students are asked to either raise money for the COTS organization or to just come to the event and show their support for by walking in this annual walk.
 Transportation is provided and students are able to sign up on the MOVE board.